Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Horizon360 Dataset Details

 \subsection{Canonicalization}

-To ensure the generative model receives structurally consistent conditioning, every panorama in the Horizon360 dataset is strictly canonicalized prior to training.
-As illustrated in~\cref{fig:canonicalization}, this process rectifies arbitrary camera poses by mathematically rotating the spherical manifold such that the true horizon perfectly aligns with the geometric equator of the equirectangular projection.
-Consequently, all vertical architectural lines (e.g., walls, doors) are rendered perfectly plumb, providing a stable, gravity-aligned canonical viewing space for the diffusion prior.
+Every panorama is rectified prior to training.
+As illustrated in Fig.~\ref{fig:canonicalization}, raw unaligned panoramas exhibiting sinusoidal distortions are rotated on the sphere so that the true horizon aligns with the geometric equator of the ERP and vertical lines are rendered plumb, providing the gravity-aligned structural prior required by the Canonical Viewing Space.